makaleks/drec_stud_site/README.md

 # Department of Radio Electronics and Cybernetics student site

+More or less fresh preview can be found at [drec-stud.tk](http://drec-stud.tk).

 ### Branch review

 - pda11111 - design
 - auth - authorization
+- news - news
 - master - united result

 ### Design